Graduate students conduct exciting and original research at BMSC.

 Before BMSC graduate student financial assistance awards are made, assurance on the following points will be sought from the student’s research supervisor:

 - Proposed research at BMSC is acceptable to the supervisory committee

 - Adequate personal support (primary post-graduate award) is available for living in Bamfield

 - Adequate financial support will be available to meet the direct costs of thesis research at BMSC

 Teaching Assistantships at BMSC

-Suitable qualified graduate students are invited to contact the University Programs Coordinator regarding the availability of teaching assistantships.
+Suitable qualified graduate students are invited to contact the University Programs Office regarding the availability of teaching assistantships.

 During the Summer Program, 3 and 6 week teaching assistantships are available between late April and the end of August each year.

 During the Fall Program, one TA is required for each of the three 4 week structured courses (Ecological Adaptations of Seaweeds, Structure and Function in Animals, and Marine Population Ecology and Dynamics) and there is a long term TA positions for the Directed Studies course.